Orange-OpenSource/floss-toolbox/README.md

 A file 'licenses.txt' is created in the folder 'licenses'.
 This file contains the list of the licenses for each dependency.
 To personalize this folder, use 'config.ini'.

+Beware of your proxys or public IP address to not be blocked by such platforms, and avoid flooding them.